Document Delivery

 When you contact the library, provide the following information:

-- If you are requesting a prior version of a law, the effective date; and
+• if you need a prior version of a law, the effective date; and

-For example, we may provide certified copies from a volume of Vernon's Texas Statutes and Codes Annotated.
-We certify they were “copied from the Texas State Law Library’s copy of the publication.”
-The certification would not say that the wording of the original document was accurate.
+For excerpts from Vernon's Texas Statutes and Codes Annotated, we certify that they were “copied from the Texas State Law Library’s copy of the publication.”
+The certification would not say that the wording of the law is accurate.

 Fees